 CELTA is an intensive course designed to maximize your time and to thoroughly prepare you for your future teaching.

-- Full-time course with 120 contact hours over 4 weeks
+- Full-time course with 120 contact hours over the duration of the course

-- Held from Monday to Friday, 9am – 5pm
+- Held from Monday to Friday, 9am – 5pm, in person.
+Inquire for online schedule

 - 6 hours of observed teaching practice of real students at two different levels